PostgREST/postgrest/docs/auth.rst

   <h1>Authentication</h1>

 PostgREST is designed to keep the database at the center of API security.
-All authorization happens through database roles and permissions.
+All :doc:`authorization happens in the database <db_authz>` .
 It is PostgREST's job to **authenticate** requests -- i.e. verify that a client is who they say they are -- and then let the database **authorize** client actions.

 .. _roles: